suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Machine Learning Models

-Since we are dealing with a large data contains millions of records, it is important to use the most appropriate machine learning model that deal with high dimensional data well.
+We know that there are millions of records in our data.
+Hence, it is important to use the most appropriate machine learning model that deal with high dimensional data well.
 Below are the machine learning models used for predicting whether a person would default on a loan or not.

 * __Logistic Regression__
 * __Naive Bayes__